-The completion rate is the number of full-time, first-year students who entered Fall 2006 through 2010, or entered Summer and attended Fall and completed their programs within 150% of the time a full-time student could complete the program is 37%.
+The completion rate is the number of full-time, first-year students who entered in Summer and Fall of 2017 and completed their programs within 150% of the time a full-time student could complete the program is 42%.
 Transfer students are excluded, but students entering with college credit earned in high school (CLEP, etc.) are counted.